FOR YOUR RELATIONSHIPS

 GroupTogether is the easiest way to get a group gift and card together for a teammate.
 Their platform is free for unlimited people.

 Get this free guide that covers 5 core solutions you can implement to improve engagement.

 💸 Thinking about asking for a promotion at the end of this year (or sooner)?
 Prep with these valuable tips.

 📚 We know you love adding books to your TBR pile.
 Here are some that can help with time management.

 🔖 Catch up on all Wellness Wednesday newsletters here.

-- Superior Glove Works is hiring a Territory Manager (Remote).
+- Microsoft is hiring for a Group Manager Event Operations (Remote).